WBIX

-WBIX (1260 kHz) branded Nossa Rádio USA is a commercial Brazilian Portuguese AM radio station licensed to Boston, Massachusetts, and serving Greater Boston.
+WBIX (1260 kHz), branded Nossa Rádio USA, is a commercial Brazilian Portuguese AM radio station licensed to Boston, Massachusetts, and serving Greater Boston.
 Owned by the International Church of the Grace of God, the WBIX studios are located in the Boston suburb of Somerville, while the station transmitter is located in Quincy.

 History

-WNAC (1260 AM)
+WNAC

-The station gave its first broadcast on July 31, 1922, as WNAC, founded by Boston businessman John Shepard III.
-His father, John Shepard Jr., had a chain of department stores throughout New England and saw the potential of radio to publicize himself and his stores enough to finance his son's venture; Shepard had also established WEAN in Providence, Rhode Island, a month earlier, on June 2, 1922.
-The station was initially promoted after signing on as the "Shepard Radio Station"; it was not until September that the call letters "WNAC" came into use.
+The station was first licensed, to the Shepard Stores in Boston, on September 13, 1922, with the sequentially assigned call sign WNAC.
+It was authorized to broadcast on the "entertainment" wavelength of 360 meters (833 kHz), on a timesharing basis with the other local stations.
+The station was founded through the efforts of John Shepard III.
+His father, John Shepard Jr., owned a chain of department stores throughout New England, and considered radio broadcasts as providing himself and his stores sufficient publicity to finance his son's venture.
+The company had previously established WEAN in Providence, Rhode Island, on June 2, 1922.

+Prior to WNAC's debut, the Boston store had made regular broadcasts, with an apparently unlicensed operation identified as the "Shepard Radio Station".
+This gave its first broadcast on August 6, 1922, of a morning religious service originating from the Cathedral Church of St. Paul, which was next door to the store.

-WNAC moved around the dial in its early days and settled on 1230 kilocycles a few years later.
-On January 4, 1923, using a 100-foot antenna connected by a clothesline to the building's roof, WNAC arranged the first network broadcast in radio history with station WEAF in New York City.
+On January 4, 1923, using a 100 ft antenna connected by a clothesline to the building's roof, WNAC participated in the first radio network broadcast, using a special telephone line connection to simulcast programming originating from the American Telephone and Telegraph Company station, WEAF, in New York City.

-Shepard launched a sister station to WNAC, WNAB, on May 13, 1925.
-WNAB became WASN (Air Shopping News) on February 1, 1927, an early experiment with home shopping by radio, in which updates from 15 department stores in Greater Boston aired in regular intervals alongside pre-recorded and live orchestra music.
-WASN was also notable in that all of the staff announcers and the program director were females; while the experiment was short-lived due to technical issues, the majority of the station's female staff enjoyed continued employment at WNAC.
-By July 5, the station became WBIS (Boston Information Service), maintaining some of the shopping programming but mixed with "helpful information and advice" in addition to pre-recorded music; the station operated with limited hours, from 8-10 a.m. and 2-4 p.m. on weekdays.
-WBIS merged operations fully into WNAC in April 1928, and the station was known in FCC records as "WNAC-WBIS" until 1933.
+On May 13, 1925, Shepard launched a second Boston station, WNAB, which changed its call sign to WASN (Air Shopping News) on February 1, 1927, followed later that year to WBIS (Boston Information Service).
+This was an early experiment with home shopping by radio, featuring updates from 15 Greater Boston department stores, that aired in regular intervals in addition to pre-recorded and live orchestra music.
+This station was notable in that the staff announcers and the program director were all female.
+This station experiment was short-lived due to technical issues, the majority of the station's staff enjoyed continued employment at WNAC.
+After becoming WBIS, it maintained some of the shopping programming but mixed this with "helpful information and advice" in addition to pre-recorded music; the station operated with limited hours, from 8-10 a.m. and 2-4 p.m. on weekdays.
+WBIS operations were merged into WNAC in April 1928, and the station call sign changed to the dual call letters of WNAC-WBIS.